Family law solicitors who really understand military pensions

 There are not many solicitors who specialise in military divorce, and you do need a specialist.

-We also offer 10% discount on all our legal fees to all serving and retired members of UK Armed Forces – and when it comes to family matters, initial phone advice is always free as is your first 30 minute appointment.
+Our family lawyers also offer 10% discount on all our legal fees to all serving and retired members of UK Armed Forces – and when it comes to family matters, initial phone advice is always free as is your first 30 minute appointment.
 So if you need to put your mind at rest about any aspect of military divorce – contact us now.